k2view-academy/K2View-Academy/articles/02_fabric_architecture/09_AWS_keyspaces.md

 # AWS Keyspaces - Limitations and Troubleshooting

-[AWS Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/what-is-keyspaces.html) is one of the supported database types to be used as Fabric Operational DB.
+[AWS Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/what-is-keyspaces.html) is one of the supported database types to be used as Fabric System DB.

 Below are various AWS Keyspaces limitations, that can lead to re-implementation in a Fabric project, along with some suitable troubleshooting tips:

 * The ```select count(*)``` and ```truncate table``` statements are not supported.
 The implementation that currently uses them (when working with Cassandra) would have to be modified.